MeetMangrove/playbook/03-how/02-communicate_about_mangrove.html.md

    2. Connect to **their** wants and desires.

       > eg: the flexibility we offer provides different advantages for different people.

       > To a young graduate, talk about how it allows them to discover the world and maintain personal projects while working.
       > To a young parent, talk about how it helps them choose their working hours and be more present at important times for their family and children.

-      > eg: corporate people often don't directly relate to the desire for 'personal fulfilment', but they may see 'human resources' as critical.
+      > eg: corporate people often don't directly relate to the desire for 'personal fulfillment', but they may see 'human resources' as critical.
 And both can be easily connected.

    3. Use **examples** they can **relate to** by modifying your examples to meet their needs.